How can anyone in the United States think that bats are scary?

 Spotted Bat Range Map

-Some Spotted Bats hibernate in cold weather, which means their heart rate slows down, and their body temperature falls to their surroundings.
+Some Spotted Bats hibernate in cold weather, which means their heart rate slows, and their body temperature falls to their surroundings.
 Other individuals will migrate to warmer weather.

 Spotted Bats are very territorial and prefer to live in solitude.

-This bat is one of only a few bats with an echolocation sound that is low enough to be heard by humans!
+This bat is one of only a few bats with an echolocation sound low enough to be heard by humans!

 #25.
 California Myotis